sictweb/web222/weeks/week01/README.md

 * Data Types: JavaScript is a typeless language--you don't need to specify a type for your data (it will be inferred at runtime).
 However, internally, the [following data types are used](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Overview):
     * [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Numbers) - a double-precision 64-bit floating point number.
 Using `Number` you can work with both Integers and Floats.
 There are also some special `Number` types, [`Infinity`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity) and [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN).
+    * [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) - a value that can be too large to be represented by a `Number` (larger than [`Number.
+MAX_SAFE_INTEGER`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER),) can be represented by a `BigInt`.
+This can easily be done by appending `n` to the end of an integer value.
     * [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Strings) - a sequence of Unicode characters.
 JavaScript supports both single (`'...'`) and double (`"..."`) quotes when defining a `String`.
     * `Boolean` - a value of `true` or `false`.
 We'll also see how JavaScript supports so-called *truthy* and *falsy* values that are not pure `Boolean`s.
     * `Object`, which includes [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Functions), [`Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), and many more. - JavaScript supports object-oriented programming, and uses objects and functions as first-class members of the language.
+    * [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) - a primitive type in JavaScript that represents a unique and anonymous value/identifier.
+They can normally be used as an object's unique properties.
     * [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null) - a value that means "this is intentionally nothing" vs. `undefined`
     * [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) - a special value that indicates a value has never been defined.